saltyorg/docs/docs/reference/guides/coder-setup.md

 and you should be presented with your `/opt` directory.
 Most of the things you will want to edit are here.

    ![](../../images/coder-setup/06-host-opt.png)

+This should stick the next time you load the app.

+## install some extensions

 I suggest you install a few extensions: